-This executive summary is intended to provide an overview of the EDCTC SB 743 Implementation project and summarizes the work and findings of the technical memoranda completed to date.
-The memoranda are included in the sections following this Executive Summary.
-This information is intended to assist the City of Placerville and El Dorado County transition to the use of VMT as the primary metric for evaluating transportation impacts under the California Environmental Quality Act (CEQA).
-The next steps for each agency are summarized below.
+This executive summary provides an overview of the EDCTC SB 743 Implementation Project and summarizes the work and findings of the technical memoranda completed to date.
+The memoranda are included in the sections following this executive summary.
+The information presented in these memoranda is intended to assist the City of Placerville and El Dorado County transition to the use of VMT as the primary metric for evaluating transportation impacts under the California Environmental Quality Act (CEQA).
+The next steps for each agency are summarized below:

-- Formally adopt a VMT calculation methodology and thresholds to determine transportation impacts (four options are presented in the thresholds assessment memorandum). - Refine the El Dorado County Travel Demand Model - Provide a full accounting of VMT by accounting for intrazonal trips and trip lengths that at truncated at the current model boundaries. - Update the model's sensitivity to built-environment effects (i.e., the 5Ds) based on the latest published research. - Update relevant transportation impact study (TIS) guidance to provide clear expectations about how to analyze VMT and when level of service (LOS) analysis is still required to comply with general plan requirements.
+- Formally adopt a VMT calculation methodology and thresholds to determine transportation impacts (four options are presented in the thresholds assessment memorandum). - Refine the El Dorado County Travel Demand Model - Provide a full accounting of VMT by accounting for intrazonal trips and trip lengths that are truncated at the current model boundaries. - Update the model's sensitivity to built-environment effects (i.e., the 5Ds) based on the latest published research. - Update relevant transportation impact study (TIS) guidance to provide clear expectations about how to analyze VMT and when level of service (LOS) analysis is still required to comply with general plan requirements.